 In all the great food cities there exist a handful of restaurants that define them — be it via historical and ecological contributions like Joe’s Stone Crab, which is two years older than Miami Beach (whose municipality turned 100 just last year) itself and its founder discovered the succulent claws they are named after off the Florida coast, or by planting a seed for what we are capable of transcending from a culinary perspective.
 These are the places that when asked by someone the proverbial question “what’s the go-to Miami restaurant?” you respond with, without thinking twice.
-Since opening May 2015, Alter has been the answer out of everyone’s mouth, and its chef owner Best New Chef in America, as per Food & Wine.
+Since opening May 2015, Alter has been the answer out of everyone’s mouth, and its chef-owner Best New Chef in America, as per Food & Wine.

 What’s perhaps most surprising about this, however, is how a Kansas City boy like Bradley Kilgore winds up in sunny Miami.
-A dishwasher turned egg cook before he was a teenager, it was only a matter of time before perseverance and “realizing there was such a thing as cuisine, fine dining, and chef-driven restaurants” he says drove him out of the Midwest to Italy and ultimately back to one of the country’s dining meccas.
-“I was living in Chicago and it was cold as shit so I decided to come to Miami for week,” says Kilgore who spent two years at Laurent Gras’ shuttered L20.
+A dishwasher turned egg cook before he was a teenager, it was only a matter of time before perseverance and “realizing there was such a thing as cuisine, fine dining, and chef-driven restaurants,” he says drove him out of the Midwest to Italy and ultimately back to one of the country’s dining meccas.
+“I was living in Chicago and it was cold as shit so I decided to come to Miami for a week,” says Kilgore who spent two years at Laurent Gras’ shuttered L20.
 Thirty days later he was living down here and unemployed.
 “I felt like my resume was strong enough that I could walk into a place and land something.”

 That something was a sous-chef position at the revered Azul, followed by an executive chef role at Jean-Georges Vongerichten’s J&G Grill where in walked a hedge fund guy who eats around the world’s best restaurants as a hobby, who had heard about the toque that had staged at Grant Achatz‘ Alinea, and who in Nick Kokonas fashion made him an offer he couldn’t refuse.
 Thus Alter was born.

 As does his latest masterpiece dubbed Fallen Tree, which he worked on mentally for six years.
-“I made it once and it wasn’t good enough but I kept it in my head and worked on it till I had Virgilio from Central here and decided to bring it back out,” he says nonchalantly talking about the chef behind the number one restaurant in Latin America who joined forces with and brought to Miami for an eight-course dinner.
+“I made it once and it wasn’t good enough but I kept it in my head and worked on it till I had Virgilio from Central here and decided to bring it back out,” he says nonchalantly about the chef behind the number one restaurant in Latin America who he brought to Miami for an eight-course collaborative dinner.
 While the stump of almond oil poached mushroom, trunk made from dashi seared heart of palm, shitake twigs, herb moss, and black garlic mud is something straight out of an enchanted forest, the best part is the fact that the vegan entrée replaced the archetypal steak gracing every fine dining menu.
 “The night I realized in 96 covers we didn’t sell a single steak and decided to never order steak again was a turning point for Alter, for Miami as a culinary scene, and a breakthrough within myself.”